chandan-pal/blockchain-learnings/README.md

 - A public address is created from a corresponding public key using two hashing algorithms: the Secure Hash Algorithm 256 (SHA-256) and the RACE Integrity Primitives Evaluation Message Digest 160 (RIPEMD-160).
 - Bitcoin wallet address (or public address) adds extra layer of security and freindlier UX by a shorter alphanumeric string.
 <img src="bitcoinAddress-gen.png" />

+### Bitcoin wallet
+- A bitcoin wallet is not something where BTC units are stored.
+- Instead, Bitcoin wallets simply act as secure key storage, and a communication tool with the blockchain (distributed ledger).

+### Bitcoin HD wallets
+- Although the private key is secure and not disclosed to the network, but while spending UTXO the public key has to be in open for verification of the transaction.
+- Now since all transactions are on a publically distributed network and if everytime same public key is used for sending and receiving transactions, then it becomes deterministic.
+The balance and transaction history of a user can be determied from the blockchain for a particular public key.
+- So, there is a need to limit the use of public keys to one transaction each, a new pair of private-public keys would need to be created for each transaction.\
+**Deterministic Wallets** : In which all keys can be traced back to an original random seed (usually a set of random words).
+Means, The original seed is enough to recover all private and public keys.\
+**Hierarchical Deterministic (HD) Wallets** : Advanced type of deterministic wallet.
+They contain keys in a tree structure, in which parent keys can produce children keys, which can produce grandchildren keys, and so on, infinitely.
+The cryptocurrency holder can use the tree structure to organize transactions by type of transaction or by entity involved, such as departments or subsidiaries.
+HD wallets also offer the option of creating public keys without having to access the corresponding private keys.
+This means they can be used on insecure servers or in a receive-only mode.